richard-hajek/environment-overseer/README.md

 /etc/overseer/
 ├── activities
 │   └── <activity>.json
+├── status
+│   └── <activity>
-├── exec
+├── scripts
 │   ├── disable
 │   │   └── <activity>
 │   ├── enable
 │   │   └── <activity>
-│   ├── status # Optional
+│   ├── managers
-│   │   └── <activity>
+│   │   └── <activity> # Optional
-│   └── triggers # Optional
+│   └── extensions
-│       └── <activity>
+│       └── <extension> # Extensions optional
-├── timers
+├── trackers
 │   └── <activity> # Auto generated
-├── rev_timers
+└── reverse-trackers
-│   └── <activity> # Auto generated
+    └── <activity> # Auto generated
-└── status
-    └── <activity>
 ```

-In examples above `<activity>` is always a single file, named by the activity itself.

 ### Description of file structure:

 `activities/<activity>.json` -
 Main configuration file of activity, contains "Limit" and "Auto" timers.

+`status/<activity>` -
+A symlink to `activities/<activity>.json`, represents enabled activity.

-`exec/disable/<activity>` -
+`scripts/disable/<activity>` -
 Script to disable the activity.

-`exec/enable/<activity>` -
+`scripts/enable/<activity>` -
 Script to enable the activity.

-`exec/status/<activity>` -
+`trackers/<activity>` -
-Used to guard whether the system conditions hadn't changed, e.g. in a process crash.
-This script should examine the system and report whether the activity is actually enabled or disabled, regardless of what overseer thinks.
-If this report will be in conflict with what overseer thinks, overseer will take action to fix it.

-`exec/triggers/<activity>` - Script, that if returns 1, the activity will be enabled, 0 activity will be disabled.

-`timers/<activity>` - Contains number of seconds an activity spent enabled.
+ Contains number of seconds an activity spent enabled.

-**Auto generated and managed**
+`reverse-trackers/<activity>` -

-`rev_timers/<activity>` - Contains number of seconds activity has left until limit.
+ Contains number of seconds activity has left until limit.
-**Auto generated and managed**

-`status/<activity>` - A symlink to `activities/<activity>.json`, represents enabled activity.
-**Managed, but manual interference is possible**
+`scripts/managers/<activity>` -
+Used to control an activity, a script that return 0 if activity should enable or 1 if activity should disable.